prometheus-community/helm-charts/charts/prometheus-druid-exporter/README.md

 ### Service Monitor

-The chart comes with a ServiceMonitor for use with the [Prometheus Operator](https://github.com/helm/charts/tree/master/stable/prometheus-operator).
+The chart comes with a ServiceMonitor for use with the [kube-pometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
 If you're not using the Prometheus Operator, you can disable the ServiceMonitor by setting `serviceMonitor.enabled` to `false` and instead populate the `podAnnotations` as below:

 ```yaml
 podAnnotations: